Updated February 4, 2024 . AmFam Team

 The dealership is required by law to insure their cars, which means they should have a blanket policy that pays for damage if a customer is driving the vehicle.
 So, whether you personally have car insurance or not, the dealer’s insurance should be considered the primary coverage in the event you need to file a claim.

-Same answer as above — if you’re test driving a car, it’s typically the dealership’s responsibility to cover any damages.
-However, having your own car insurance is always a good idea, since there are some instances a dealership could hold you liable (you’ll find out more on that below).
+Same answer as above — if you’re test-driving a car, it’s typically the dealership’s responsibility to cover any damages.
+However, having your own car insurance is always a good idea because there are some instances a dealership could hold you liable (you’ll find out more on that below).

 All of that being said, while you may be covered under a dealership’s insurance, it doesn’t mean you’ll always get off the hook.
 Depending on the cause of the accident (reckless driving for example) the dealer might hold you liable for damages.
 While the dealership may initially pay to repair the car, they could subrogate and try to collect from you or your insurer if you caused an accident during the test drive.